Teddy0306/Exercise-01a-Install-Software/README.md

 # Exercise-01a-Install-Software
-My name is:
+##My name is:

-[Your Name]
+Cas Wilson

-My github username is:
+##My github username is:

-[Your Username]
+Teddy0306

-BL-MSCH-C220
+## I have installed the software on my computer as a part of the exercise